ahangsu/c2c-testscript/README.md

 # catchup
 goal node catchup 16160000#FHLQUKMAUPW5GI5KTLLDDSXIZXT6UTEAYGSU6CVPI7LOOX4WXNYA -d ~/node/betanetdata/
 # open a new wallet for betanet test
-goal wallet new betanet-test -d ~/node/betanetdata
+goal wallet new betanet-test -d ~/node/betanetdata/
 # open a new account for betanet test
-goal account new tester -d ~/node/betanetdata
+goal account new tester -d ~/node/betanetdata/
 ```

 Then go to [dispenser](https://betanet.algoexplorer.io/dispenser) to retrieve some fund to initiate the test.

 Transaction ID: [NT3XPWO2NFDKCJTMUATNH2H5HGB47XPDTOR4SDLHFMZTNRIMLMUA](https://betanet.algoexplorer.io/tx/NT3XPWO2NFDKCJTMUATNH2H5HGB47XPDTOR4SDLHFMZTNRIMLMUA).

-> Can also verify with `goal account list -d ~/node/betanetdata` to check how much microAlgos we have.
+> Can also verify with `goal account list -d ~/node/betanetdata** to check how much microAlgos we have.

-TODO: The question left to be answered is:
+**TODO**: The question left to be answered is:
 - if we can provide a unified url+port flavor solution so we can quickly adapt from sandbox test to betanet test.

+## Candidate C2C tests

+- [ ] Zeph's C2C SDK test (need to change pre-compute app-id to something else)
+- [ ] Ben's AVM 1.1 Demo code
+- [ ] `go-algorand` e2e test for c2c featrue `app-inner-calls.py`

+### On the possibility of running such tests

+There are 2 things I am thinking right now that stops a test from being ran over betanet:
+- Too much fund needed (100+?)
+- Relying on a pre-computed applicationID and impossible to rewrite

+Need to think through contract code, check how much fund needed, and decide if the sum of all these funds are lower than a small number of dispense.